swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 > ## What is the ":" for?
 >
 > One thing you may have noticed is that our `for` statement ends with a `:`.
 You actually will see the `:` regularly in Python, and
 > it actually can serve two functions.
-The first is indexing, which you became familiar with in the last lesson.
+The first is indexing, which you became familiar with in the previous episode.
 The second, as is
 > the case in `for` loops, is the opening of a "block".
 A block is one or more lines of code that are indented from their parent and
 > will be run together.
 To leave a block, you just need to leave the indent!
 {: .callout}